 Panel Description PID The process ID associated with the row.
 User The name of the user that owns the object.
 Database displays the database name.
 Backends displays the number of current connections to the database.
 Backend start The start time of the backend process.
 Xact Committed displays the number of transactions committed to the database within the last week.
 Xact Rolled Back displays the number of transactions rolled back within the last week.
 Blocks Read displays the number of blocks read from memory (in megabytes) within the last week.
 Blocks Hit displays the number of blocks hit in the cache (in megabytes) within the last week.

-Panel Description Tuples Returned displays the number of tuples returned within the last week.
+Tuples Returned displays the number of tuples returned within the last week.
 Tuples Fetched displays the number of tuples fetched within the last week.
 Tuples Inserted displays the number of tuples inserted into the database within the last week.
 Tuples Updated displays the number of tuples updated in the database within the last week.
 Tuples Deleted displays the number of tuples deleted from the database within the last week.
 Last statistics reset displays the time of the last statistics reset for the database.
 Tablespace conflicts displays the number of queries canceled because of recovery conflict with dropped ta- blespaces in database.
 Lock conflicts displays the number of queries canceled because of recovery conflict with locks in database.
 Snapshot conflicts displays the number of queries canceled because of recovery conflict with old snapshots in database.
 Bufferpin conflicts displays the number of queries canceled because of recovery conflict with pinned buffers in database.
 Temporary files displays the total number of temporary files, including those used by the statistics collector.
 Size of temporary files displays the size of the temporary files.
-Deadlocks displays the number of queries canceled because of a recovery conflict with deadlocks in database.
-Block read time displays the number of milliseconds required to read the blocks read.
-Block write time displays the number of milliseconds required to write the blocks read.
-Size displays the size (in megabytes) of the selected database.